Pinafore/848Q/paper-presentation/README.md

  *A*: It should have a clear connection to question answering.
 If in *doubt, ask on Piazza.

+*Q*: Do I have to use slides?
+*A*: No, but usually some sort of visual aid is useful.
+It would be fine to present the paper as your work through it and annotate it.

 Groups
 ======

-Unlike other homeworks, this must be done in groups of 2-4.
-There are no constraints on whom you can be in a group with (but I'd encourage you to try to form groups with new people, just like you've been doing for the homeworks.)
+You can join with another person to present a paper, but you can also elect to present a paper by yourself.
+Learning from previous years, larger groups tend to not work well because it's hard for everyone to contribute.

 Where to Look for Papers
 =======================

-Part of this exercise is for me to discover papers that I wouldn't have found normally, so I don't want to give you a list of papers that you should present.
+Part of this exercise is for me to discover papers that I wouldn't have found normally, so you are not obligated to choose from the [list of papers I created](https://docs.google.com/spreadsheets/d/1pRIFnl8cV9yBq5Xr2cj1YIeETzB9knY90sToPpV78w0/edit?gid=0#gid=0).
 Here are some ideas of people whose work is worth looking at (but many do more than just QA):

   * [Eric Wallace](https://scholar.google.com/citations?user=SgST3LkAAAAJ)